strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

   cruiseControl: {}
 ```

-Once the cluster is up, we can create some topics such that we have some partition replicas assigned to the brokers
+Once the cluster is up, we can create some topics such that we have some partition replicas assigned to the brokers.
 This is a topic configuration example:
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2